-All product engineering and development costs, and selling, general and administrative expenses are charged to operations as incurred.
+All PED and SG&A expenses are charged to operations as incurred.
 Provision is made for any anticipated contract losses in the period that the loss becomes evident.

 The allowance for doubtful accounts is determined by performing a specific review of all account balances greater than 90 days past due and other higher risk amounts to determine collectability and also adjusting for any known customer payment issues with account balances in the less-than-90-day past due aging buckets.
 Account balances are charged off against the allowance for doubtful accounts when they are determined to be uncollectable.
-Any recoveries of account balances previously considered in the allowance for doubtful accounts reduce future additions to the allowance for doubtful accounts.
+Any recoveries of account balances previously considered in the allowance for doubtful accounts reduce future additions to the allowance for doubtful accounts